revk/ESP32-Faikin/README.md

 ## PCB

-The board from [Amazon UK](https://www.amazon.co.uk/dp/B0C2ZYXNYQ) works with Daikin modiles via an `S21` connector, or `X50A` connector, or similar.
+The board from [Amazon UK](https://www.amazon.co.uk/dp/B0C2ZYXNYQ) works with Daikin modiles via an `S21` connector, or `X50A` and `X35A` connectors, or similar.
 The design is updated from time to time so may not look exactly like this.
 See wiki [list of supported air-con](https://github.com/revk/ESP32-Faikin/wiki/List-of-confirmed-working-air-con-units).

 <img src=Manuals/Board1.jpg width=50%><img src=Manuals/Board2.jpg width=50%>